eva-bexk/clap-lab.github.io/index.markdown

 ---
 This page is currently under construction.
 We are a new research group led by [Prof. Lisa Beinborn](https://beinborn.eu/) at the institute of computer science.

+If you are interested in our work, reach out to nlp[at]cs.uni-goettingen.de

 **Research**

 We work on natural language processing research and are interested in the following topics: